At some point in your Django project, you will likely consider options for client side performance optimizations.

 MIDDLEWARE = [ 'apps.core.middleware.HTMLMinifyMiddleware', ... ]

 Note that in the code above, we are also making use of an environment variable 'HTML_MINIFY_ENABLED' to specify whether we do or do not want to minify our HTML code.
-This is helpful for handling development versus production environments, but it is dependant on having set up your project to handle parsing environment variables.
+This is helpful for handling development versus production environments, but it is dependent on having set up your project to handle parsing environment variables.
 If that's not the case, then you should look to drop any references to 'settings.HTML_MINIFY_ENABLED' as appropriate.

 And that's it.
 Whitespace stripped from your served HTML content via one block of code.